silhavyj/ZeroMate/examples/16-paging_userspace/README.md

 ## Description

-This examples tests out the use of paging.
+This examples tests out the use of paging as well as switching between privileged and non-privileged CPU modes.
 When the kernel is executed, it first creates three user processes:

 1) [IDLE process](userspace/idle_process/main.cpp) that does nothing but yields
 2) [Process 1](userspace/test_process_1/main.cpp) that keeps writing digits 0 through 9 to the 7-segment display